Agreenmecha/Tank_projects/tank_ws/src/external/ECAM25_CAMERA_SETUP.md

 ---

-## 2️⃣ Upgrade from JetPack 6.1 to 6.2
+## 2️⃣ Upgrade from JetPack 6.1 to 6.2.x

-If you already have JetPack 6.1 with camera working, upgrading to 6.2 is simpler.
+If you already have JetPack 6.1 with camera working, upgrading to 6.2.1 is straightforward.

 ### Prerequisites
 - Jetson running JetPack 6.1 with e-CAM25 already working
 - e-con release package for JetPack 6.1

-### Step 1: Flash to JetPack 6.2
+### Step 1: Flash to JetPack 6.2.1

-Use NVIDIA SDK Manager to flash JetPack 6.2 to your Jetson.
+Use NVIDIA SDK Manager to flash JetPack 6.2.1 to your Jetson, or use the SD card image method.

 ### Step 2: Follow Simplified Build Process